Learn2Serve Illinois Online BASSET Certification

 The on-premises Basset training is for employees selling and serving alcoholic beverages in Restaurants, Bars, Clubs, Hotels, Breweries, and Events.
 The off-premises Bassett certification is suitable for individuals employed at Gas Stations, Convenience Stores, Grocery Stores, and Liquor Shops.
 Our self-paced course takes approximately 3 hours to complete.
 A certification with 3-year validity is available to print at the end of your course!

-Why Should I Get Learn2Serve Basset Training?
+Why Should I Get Illinois Online Basset Certification?

 BASSET certification training is designed to educate sellers and servers to understand and identify the rules and regulations in selling and consuming alcoholic beverages responsibly in the state of Illinois.
 The objective of this training is to promote legal and preventive measures for alcohol sellers and servers in order to eliminate possible liabilities, ensure the safety of customers and the public, promote the legal and responsible sale of alcohol and consumption, prevent underage drinking and recognize the signs of an intoxicated customer.